Social Media and Home Selling

 “My agent isn’t doing a good job….”

 No matter how legitimate your questions or complaints may be, remember that the internet is a small, small world.
-You never know which of your friends is also friends with the buyer, the seller or any of the agents involved and could inadvertently give away some of your negotiating power with a misplaced comment.
+You never know which of your friends is also friends with the buyer, the seller or any of the agents involved.
+Don’t inadvertently give away some of your negotiating power with a misplaced comment.

 Searching for the right place in New Orleans to call home?
 We’ve got them all, right here.
 Thousands of homes for sale, experienced agents and someone waiting to help you today.
 Call us at 504-327-5303 or contact us here.